valory-xyz/market-creator/README.md

     autonomy deploy run --build-dir abci_build/
     ```

+For convenience, we provide a template script [run_service.sh](https://github.com/valory-xyz/market-creator/blob/main/run_service.sh) that you can modify and experiment with different values.

 ## For advanced users

 The market maker agent is configured to work with the Gnosis chain by default, if you want to use the agent with other chains you can figure out what contracts to use from [here](https://github.com/protofire/omen-exchange/blob/a98fff28a71fa53b43e7ae069924564dd597d9ba/README.md)